eeternalsadness/MS3CodingChallenge/README.md

     mvn install

-Copy dependency (the application makes use of org.xerial.sqlite-jdbc-3.28.0.jar):
+Copy dependency (the application makes use of xerial's sqlite-jdbc API):

     mvn dependency:copy-dependencies